The key to effectively managing coronavirus is vaccination.

 Q: How long will I have immunity after getting a vaccine, and will it last longer than immunity from having the disease?

 A: Because this virus is new, we don’t know how long immunity lasts — either for infection or vaccination.
+It is thought that immunity lasts at least six months.

 Q: What are common reactions to the vaccine?